Osečná: 19th–21st centuries

 Osečná suffered many fires during its history.
 The largest fire broke in the town on 14 June 1825 when almost the entire town burnt.
 25 houses, town hall and the tower of church succumbed to the fire, and five church bells in the tower completely melted.

-On 6 August 1838, a duke from Sychrov Kamil Rohan bought the Český Dub estate.
+On 6 August 1838, Duke Kamil Rohan from Sychrov bought the Český Dub estate.
 In 1870, he had the family blazon installed above the entryway to the church, which is still on the same place.
 On this blazon is written one of the main mottos of the Rohans: "Potius mori quam foedar", what means: "Is better to die than to betray".

 On 17 October 2006, the town status was returned to Osečná.

 Demographics

 Economy

-The Kundratice spa was established as part of the town of Osečná in 1881 and is one of the oldest spas in Bohemia, where bog is used as a natural healing source.
+The Kundratice spa was established as part of the town of Osečná in 1881 and is one of the oldest spas in Bohemia where bog is used as a natural healing source.
 In particular, rheumatism, diseases of the backbone and discs, and arthritis are treated here, as well as others.

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The Church of Saint Vitus was built on the site of an old wooden church in late Gothic and Renaissance styles in 1565–1568.
 The town hall dates from 1704, and the Marian column in the middle of the town square was built in 1720–1730.
 A valuable sculpture group is the Statue of the Three Saints (John, Paul and Lutgardis).
 It dates from 1714.

-The former Šibeničák hill is now informally called Schillerova výšina ("Schiller's Height"), and the monument of Friedrich Schiller is located there.
+The former Šibeničák hill is now informally called Schillerova výšina ("Schiller's Height") and the monument of Friedrich Schiller is located there.